The art of the possible: Decathlon

 We also saw how well the site was geared towards children.
 Upstairs, we found a bike track and scooter circuit, as well as soft-play archery boards, child-sized basketball hoops and miniature football goals.
-Instead of being dragged around by their parents, youngsters can get interactive.
-Given the adult customer base often associates Decathlon’s modus operandi with healthiness, skill development and the opportunity to make friends through the shared passion of sport and fitness, it’s a positive trip all round – and one that encourages spending on youngsters by parents eager to push against the continuing rise of tech-based entertainment.
+Instead of being dragged around by their parents, youngsters could get interactive.
+Given the adult customer base often associates Decathlon’s modus operandi with healthiness, skill development and the opportunity to make friends through the shared passion of sport and fitness, it’s a positive trip all round – one that encourages spending on youngsters by parents eager to push against the continuing rise of tech-based entertainment.

 The least interactive product ranges in the store were found across the bottom floor; fitness gear and trainers were particularly dominant.
 This seemed to prioritise ease of sale to busy joggers rather than reflect the opportunity to excite, involve and potentially upsell to an already captive audience, as was promised by reports of the refit.
-Upstairs was far more exciting: golf, basketball, archery, scooters, tennis, football and more was free to explore first hand, and there’s a strong argument for swapping the floors entirely in order to encourage customer engagement from the first moment.
+Upstairs was far more exciting: golf, basketball, archery, scooters, tennis, football and more were free to explore first hand, and there was a strong argument for swapping the floors entirely in order to encourage customer engagement from the first moment.

 Function over fashion